syntax-tree/hast-to-hyperscript/readme.md

 ###### Caveats

+**Nodes**: Most hyperscript implementations only support elements and text (as leave nodes).
+HAST supports `doctype`, `comment`, and `root` as well.

+*   If anything other than an `element` or `root` node is given, `hast-to-hyperscript` throws
+*   If a `root` is given with one element child, that element is transformed
+*   If a `root` with no children, a non-element only child, or more than one children, the children are wrapped in a `div` element

+If unknown nodes are found deeper in the tree, they are ignored: only `text` and `element` nodes are transformed.

-Although there are lots of libs mentioning support for this interface, there are significant differences between them.
+**Support**: Although there are lots of libs mentioning support for this interface, there are significant differences between them.
 For example, hyperscript doesn’t support classes in `attrs`, `virtual-dom/h` needs an `attributes` object inside `attrs` most of the time.  `hast-to-hyperscript` works around these differences for:

 *   [`React.createElement`][react]
 *   [`virtual-dom/h`][vdom]